TERREMEMBER/znbase/docs/content/v2.0/admin/cqlsh.md

 ## Overview

-The YugabyteDB CQL shell (`cqlsh`) provides a CLI for interacting with YugabyteDB using [YCQL](../../api/ycql/).
+The ZNbaseDB CQL shell (`cqlsh`) provides a CLI for interacting with ZNbaseDB using [YCQL](../../api/ycql/).

 ## Download

-The `cqlsh` shell is installed as part of YugabyteDB and is located in the `bin` directory of YugabyteDB home.
-It is also available for download and install from YugabyteDB's [GitHub repository](https://github.com/yugabyte/cqlsh/releases).
+The `cqlsh` shell is installed as part of ZNbaseDB and is located in the `bin` directory of ZNbaseDB home.
+It is also available for download and install from ZNbaseDB's [GitHub repository](https://github.com/ZNbase/cqlsh/releases).

 ## Example